Bahinabai: Literary works

-Apart from her autobiography, Bahinabai composed abhangas, which deal with various subjects like praise of god Vithoba, Atman, Sad-guru, sainthood, Brahmanhood, and devotion.
+Apart from her autobiography, Bahinabai composed abhangas, which deal with various subjects like praise of god Vithoba, Atman, Sad-guru, sainthood, and devotion.
 Bahinabai's abhanga compositions also focus on her troubled relationship with her husband, the conflict between husband and wife, and to certain extent its resolution.
 She even portrays her husband's hostile and harmful feelings with empathy.
 Unlike many of the woman-saints of the period, Bahinabai remained married her entire life, dutifully serving her husband, balancing her roles pativrata (a devoted wife) and virakta (the detached).
 Bahinabai does not revolt against social traditions and believed denouncement of the world is not the solution to a woman's suffering.
 Her poetry reflects her compromise between her devotion to her husband and her god Vithoba.

 Bahinabai also comments on the duties of a married woman.
 Some abhangas extol the merits of a pativrata, others advocate pure devotion to God which may lead to the ire of society.
 Others advocate the compromise.
 She also speaks of pravrtti (action) and nivrtti (quiescence), personified as wives of manas (the mind).
 Both of them argue over their own superiority, winning a particular moment in the debate and finally reconciling and together directing the mind to its ultimate goal.
 In her own life, Bahinabai sought to balance these two: pravrtti – the duties of a virtuous wife and nivrtti – renunciation of the world.

-Bahinabai sometimes curses her fate of being born as a woman, which author Tharu interprets as "her scepticism, her rebelliousness and her insistent refusal to abandon her aspiration for the truth".
-She regrets her female birth as she was kept away from the knowledge of the holy scriptures like Vedas and sacred mantras, by the male-dominated brahmin society.
+Bahinabai sometimes curses her fate of being born as a woman, which author Tharu interprets as "her skepticism, her rebelliousness and her insistent refusal to abandon her aspiration for the truth".
+She regrets her female birth as she was kept away from the knowledge of the holy scriptures like Vedas and sacred mantras, by the (only male) Brahmin rules.
 Bahinabai sings in her abhanga: